Guitar Tab Versus Standard Music Notation - Which Should You Learn?

 Guitar Tablature - Pros

 - Tab is self explanatory and, in its basic form, can be learned in minutes, rather than months.

 - It's very easy to write and upload tabs online - no special musical software is required.
 Any text editor will do it just by using letters numbers and dashes.
 (See the web friendly 'tab with timing' pic, above).

-- Altered tunings, such as DADGAD, etc., make no difference to reading tablature.
+- Altered tunings, such as DADGAD, or 'open G, etc., make no difference to reading tablature.
 It's just as easy to read any altered tuning tab as it is to read standard tuning tab.
 Standard notation would need to be relearned (to an extent) for each altered tuning.

 - A huge amount of free tabs are available online.
 It's not all good quality but it can give the basics if you're trying to work out a song.

 You already have - at least the basics.
 It's up to you whether to use it or not.
-If you want to learn the fancy fingerstyle intro to "Stairway to Heaven", you can easily find a free tab of it online, and play it straight off just by following the fingering instructions and by knowing how it's supposed to sound.
-There are also a bunch of symbols that are used in tab that show guitar specific techniques, including hammer-ons and pull-offs, string bending, palm muting, pinched harmonics and more, but they're not essential to understanding the basics of guitar tablature, and many are obvious anyway.
+If you want to learn the fancy fingerstyle intro to "Stairway to Heaven", for example, you can easily find a free tab of it online, and play it straight off just by following the fingering instructions and by knowing how it's supposed to sound.
+There are also a bunch of symbols that are used in tab that show guitar specific techniques such as hammer-ons and pull-offs, string bending, palm muting, pinched harmonics and more, but they're not essential to understanding the basics of guitar tablature, and many are obvious anyway.

-If you want to learn classical guitar, then yes, because that's how it's traditionally taught.
-All the classical guitar courses in books are in standard notation (e.g., solo guitar playing by Frederick Noad).
+If you want to learn classical guitar, then yes because that's how it's traditionally taught.
+All classical guitar courses and scores are in standard music notation.